mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

     Your custom `.env` file will be used for setting [configuration variables](../configuration.md).

 1. Set up the database
-    - You can use the default database server that starts along with the Mathesar Webserver.
-Please refer [Default Database section](#default-db) for information on the default database server.
+    - To use the [default database server](#default-db) bundled with Mathesar, no additional steps are necessary.
+The database service will start along with the Mathesar web server.
-    - (Alternatively) You can use an existing database server.
-If you plan on using an existing database server, please see look at the [instructions for disabling the default database](#external-db-service).
+    - Alternatively, you can [disable the default database server](#external-db-service) if you plan on using an existing database server.

 1. Set up the web server.